OpenBMB/MiniCPM/README-en.md

 - MiniCPM can be deployed and infer on smartphones, and the speed of streaming output is relatively higher than human verbal speed.
 MiniCPM-V is the first multi-modal models that can be deployed on smartphones.
 - The cost of developing based on MiniCPM is low.
 Parameter efficient finetuning can be conducted with a single 1080/2080 GPU and full parameter finetuning can be conducted with a 3090/4090 GPU.

 We release all model parameters for research and limited commercial use.
-We also release all the checkpoint during training and most public training data for research on model mechanism.
+In future, we will also release all the checkpoint during training and most public training data for research on model mechanism.

 - SFT and DPO version based on MiniCPM-2B and human preference: **MiniCPM-2B-SFT/DPO**
 - The multi-modal model **MiniCPM-V** based on MiniCPM-2B, which outperforms models with similar size, i.e., Phi-2